universal-editor/universal-editor/README.md

 * `npm run build`: build to `/dist` directory.
 * `npm run dev`: build to `/app` directory.

-if you running local server by command `webpack-dev-server` or `webpack-dev-server -p` then config.js with test configuration is included in the bundle.

 ## Documentation

 * [По-русски](docs/ru/README.md).